p4lang/ptf/README.md

 The default implementation can be found in file [/src/ptf/packet_scapy.py](/src/ptf/packet_scapy.py).
-It can be used as a reference when implementing own version.
+It can be used as a reference when implementing your own version.

-To use other packet manipulation module, one needs to provide it as an argument `-pmm` or `--packet-manipulation-module` when running `ptf` binary.
+To use another packet manipulation module, one needs to provide it as argument `-pmm` or `--packet-manipulation-module` when running the `ptf` binary.

 ```text